Affiliate links on Android Authority may earn us a commission. Learn more.

 Value and competition

 Starting at $499, the iPad Mini costs a full $100 more than the previous model.
-That puts it in a precarious position just below the 2020 iPad Air ($599).
-Both devices are excellent tablets, and which one you choose will depend more on what size you want rather than any price difference.
+That puts it in a precarious position just below the 2022 iPad Air ($599).
+Both devices are excellent tablets (although the M1 processor on the iPad Air offers laptop-level power), and which one you choose will depend more on what size you want than anything else.
+You may also be able to find a renewed 2020 iPad Air at a significant discount.

 However, if you want to step up from the base 64GB of storage, the value is considerably worse.
 You’ll need to drop $150 more for 256GB, which is the same premium charged on the iPad Air (though that too only has 64GB storage).
-Bear in mind that the new USB-C charging port also makes it easier to use with external hard drives for those who need heaps of storage and you can also sign up for iCloud storage plans, but that won’t cut it for apps.
+Bear in mind that the new USB-C charging port also makes it easier to use with external hard drives for those who need heaps of storage, plus you can also sign up for Apple One storage plans, but that won’t cut it for apps.

-The larger Samsung Galaxy Tab S7/S7 Plus ($579) and Tab S7 FE ($599) are a decent value and include a stylus in the box, but size-wise they’re more in line with the iPad Pro lineup than the iPad Mini.
-The latter is also considerably underpowered compared to Apple’s iPads, especially the 5G variant.
+The larger and more premium Samsung Galaxy Tab S8 ($699) and Tab S8 Plus ($899) are a decent value and include a stylus in the box, but price and size-wise they’re once again more in line with the iPad Pro lineup than the iPad Mini.
 The smaller, more rugged Samsung Galaxy Tab Active 3 ($489) might fit the bill, but with aging specs and a chunky design, it doesn’t quite match Apple’s offering.

-If you’re truly on a tight budget, the Amazon Fire HD 8 ($89) is roughly the same size and costs significantly less.
-However, it’s built like a budget tablet, and you’ll have to suffer through Amazon’s heavy-handed advertising.
-Plus, it doesn’t have Google apps.
+If you’re truly on a tight budget, the Amazon Fire HD 8 ($89) and Fire HD Plus ($109) are roughly the same size and cost significantly less.
+However, they’re both budget tablets, and you’ll have to suffer through Amazon’s heavy-handed advertising.
+Plus, they don’t have Google apps.

 For anyone in the market for a small tablet, there’s no doubt that the iPad Mini is the best tablet you can get.
 Aside from the middling display, the diminutive tablet does it all with very few compromises.